roidelapluie/blog/content/articles/puppetlabs-corosync.md

 It is not perfect, but I still plan on working on it in the following months (and I accept pull requests of course).
 Any feedback is welcome.

+I only use the provider (so, nothing under the manifests directory).
+Besides that, I use a `cman` and a `pacemaker` module, designed to be published soon.